A mixture transition distribution modeling for higher-order circular Markov processes: Time-Series Structures for Circular Data

-Then we obtain the following result.
+Then, we obtain the following result.

 \begin{thm} Assume that Assumptions 1 and 2 hold.
-Let the AR characteristic polynomials $\phi_1(z)$ and $\phi_2(z)$ of the processes $\cos \Theta_t$ and $\sin \Theta_t$ are defined by (\ref{eq:polynomial}).
+Let the AR characteristic polynomials $\phi_1(z)$ and $\phi_2(z)$ of the processes $\cos \Theta_t$ and $\sin \Theta_t$ be defined by (\ref{eq:polynomial1}) and (\ref{eq:polynomial2}), respectively.
 Then, the spectral density function for MTD-AR($p$) process defined by (\ref{eq:MTD}) is given by

 where $f_{X_1}(\omega)$ and $f_{X_2}(\omega)$ are the spectral density functions of the process $\cos\Theta_t$ and $\sin\Theta_t$, which are given by

 respectively. \end{thm}